Tiger Ali Singh: Early career (1992–1997)

 Hans trained to be a professional wrestler by Antonio Inoki in the New Japan Pro-Wrestling Dojo and under Ron Hutchison and Sweet Daddy Siki at Sully's Gym in Toronto.
 He debuted as a professional wrestler in November 1992 under the ring name "Tiger Jeet Singh, Jr.", teaming with his father against Sabu and Kareem Sudan in a tag team match for Frontier Martial-Arts Wrestling.
+He also worked with his father for Network of Wrestling in Japan and New Japan.

 World Wrestling Federation (1997–2002)

 Singh signed with the World Wrestling Federation in January 1997, with the signing announced at a press conference at SkyDome in Toronto.
 Singh's most notable accomplishment in the company occurred in 1997, when he won the second WWF Kuwait Cup Tournament, held on April 9, 1997 in Kuwait City.
 He defeated Owen Hart in the finals to become the second and final WWF Kuwait Cup winner.
 He made his official WWF debut on the April 21, 1997 episode of Raw.
 He would also participate and be managed by his father at the WWF's United Kingdom-exclusive pay-per-view event One Night Only on September 20, 1997, facing off against and defeating Leif Cassidy.
+He would disappear from WWF television in November 1997 and worked in the company's developmental territories.

-He would disappear from WWF television in November 1997 until the Attitude Era.
-His gimmick was that of a rich and arrogant Asiatic heir to a fortune (similar to Ted DiBiase's character).
+Returned to the WWF in June 1998 as his gimmick was that of a rich and arrogant Asiatic heir to a fortune (similar to Ted DiBiase's character).
 He came to the ring accompanied by a manservant named Babu, and would pay random people in the audience each week to perform humiliating stunts.
-On the Sunday night Heat before Survivor Series (1998), Singh lost to Val Venis and at Capital Carnage he defeated Edge.
-At the Royal Rumble (1999), Singh competed in the royal rumble match where he was eliminated by Mabel.
-On Sunday Night Heat before St. Valentine's Day Massacre: In Your House Singh faced Billy Gunn which ended in a no contest. on Sunday Night Heat before WrestleMania XV, Singh competed in a Battle Royal to determine #1 contenders to the WWF Tag Team Championship which was won by D'Lo Brown and Test and at No Mercy (UK), Singh defeated Gillberg.
+On the Sunday night Heat before Survivor Series, Singh lost to Val Venis and at Capital Carnage he defeated Edge.
+At the Royal Rumble, Singh competed in the royal rumble match where he was eliminated by Mabel.
+On Sunday Night Heat before St. Valentine's Day Massacre: In Your House Singh faced Billy Gunn which ended in a no contest. on Sunday Night Heat before WrestleMania XV, Singh competed in a Battle Royal to determine #1 contenders to the WWF Tag Team Championship which was won by D'Lo Brown and Test and at No Mercy, Singh defeated Gillberg.

 Singh was later sent to Puerto Rico to work on his in-ring skills.
 He returned in late 2000 as the manager of Lo Down (D'Lo Brown and Chaz).
 Lo Down and Singh were eventually sent to International Wrestling Association in Puerto Rico, removing them from WWF programming as The Invasion of 2001 started.
 Down in IWA, Singh became a two-time tag team champion.
 He eventually suffered what he claimed was a career-ending injury and was sent home to Toronto to recover.
 He was later released from his contract in July 2002.